Skip to main content

 The argument rests on the principle that hormonal and peptide therapies function as potent modulators of intracellular signaling, directly counteracting the molecular lesions that define the insulin-resistant state.

-The state of is fundamentally a condition of impaired cellular communication.
+The state of insulin resistance is fundamentally a condition of impaired cellular communication.
 At the molecular level, the binding of insulin to its receptor (IR) on the cell surface initiates a phosphorylation cascade involving Insulin Receptor Substrate (IRS) proteins, which in turn activate the phosphatidylinositol 3-kinase (PI3K)-Akt pathway.

 This pathway is the canonical signaling route responsible for the translocation of GLUT4 storage vesicles to the plasma membrane, facilitating glucose uptake.
 In an insulin-resistant state, this signaling is attenuated.
 Pro-inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), often secreted by hypertrophic visceral adipocytes, can activate serine kinases like c-Jun N-terminal kinase (JNK) and IκB kinase (IKK).